nichtsfrei/scanner-lab/lwe/README.md

-# LWE
+# scanner-lab-simulate-website

-LWE (large-website-emulator) will create a single html page in a given MB size.
+scanner-lab-simulate-website is a image to create single html with given MB size.

+The main purpose of this image is to be used within scanner-lab to test memory caching behaviour and may produce out of memory issues.

-When no MB size is given it will randomly choose a size between 1 and 256.
+When no size is given it will randomly choose a size between 1 and 256.

 ## Environment Parameter